 So you maybe are wondering why guessing is so important in language learning.
 Especially when your experience may well have been similar to mine.
 I recall in my schooling some of my teachers were quite dismissive about students guessing answers.
 Looking back I can now see why they may well have been mistaken in their attitude.

 There are however 2 kinds of guessing and I am not sure whether this distinction was appreciated.
 One is the kind of guessing you do when you have no idea of the answer and you make some stab in the dark based on who knows what.
-And the result is a guess that could be way off.
-Usually this kind of guess results in no learning, in fact that was not the intention.
+And the result is a guess that is probably way off.
+Usually this kind of guess results in no learning, in fact, that was not the intention.
 This is the kind of guessing that my teachers had some basis for their bias.

 You can learn to develop your guessing skills, my suggestion is that you first have a guess and then check it!
 You can leave the checking till next time you come across the word, or you go to some kind of authority like a dictionary when you have time.
 Many times however this will not be possible.
 Like, when there is no time or when you are in a conversation trying to work out what that rising intonation may mean in a certain context!
 So sometimes you will have to rely upon your own judgement.
 This is an important realisation to come to, that we need to learn to rely more upon ourselves.

 There are several games that might help you to develop your guessing.
 Charades is a good example of that.
-This is an example of how the clues given help the “guesser/s”.
+This is an example of how the clues that are given help the “guesser”.
 The clues are important.
-In real life though you need to find the clues yourself.
-An attitude of looking for clues to unlock the puzzles before us and a willingness to guess is what makes a good guesser and ultimately a learner!
+In real life, though you need to find the clues yourself.
+An attitude of looking for clues to unlock the puzzles before us and a willingness to guess is what makes a good guesser and ultimately a good learner!